Hiccup246/custom-sound-board/README.md

 ### How to add mp3 files
 The mp3 files which will be rendered on the sound board are found within the `static/sound-clips` directory.
 The approach taken by this project is a "What you see is what you get" (WYSIWYG) in that:
-- Sound clips can be added to the root of this directory or can be organised into further directories to aid in sound clip management.
+- Sound clips can be added to the root of this directory or can be organized into further directories to aid in sound clip management.
-- The name of the mp3 file is the name which will be rendered in the sound board.
+- The name of the mp3 file is the name that will be rendered on the sound board.

 <br>

 ### Understanding the project structure
 This project is built using <b>[Fre$h](https://fresh.deno.dev/)</b> and follows its island architecture.
-This means that components that are heavily interactive are located within the `islands` directory and largly static components are found within the `components` directory.
+This means that heavily interactive components are located within the `islands` directory and largely static components are found within the `components` directory.

-The project can be understood on a high level perspective from the "top" down which begins with the projects routes:
+The project can be understood on a high-level perspective from the "top" down which begins with the projects' routes:
 - `routes/_app.tsx` - Constructs the projects layout, styles the page body

 - `routes/index.tsx` - Renders the main page by composing the `SoundBoard` and `SoundBoardButton` islands.
 Processes the `static/sound-clips` directory and passes the results to the `SoundBoard` island.